wudse20/GroupAssigner/README.md

 ## Download
 The program can be downloaded by following this [link](https://www.skorup.se/download).
 This page is in swedish.

+## Docs
+Some technical docs over groupgeneration - in swedish.
+[Take me there!](https://www.skorup.se/how)

 ## Versions
 Java: 18 <br>
 Juniper JUnit (org.junit.jupiter:junit-jupiter:5.7.2)